njagua76/clinic-appointment-management-app/README.md

 ### `clinick-backend/`
 - **Purpose**: Backend API server built with Flask.
 - **Technologies**: Python, Flask.
-- **Status**: Currently empty.
-This directory will contain the Flask application, including routes for patient management, appointments, authentication, and database interactions.
 - **Setup**: (To be added once implemented) Install dependencies with `pip install -r requirements.txt` and run with `python app.py`.

 ### `sample-client/`
 - **Purpose**: Placeholder for an additional client application (e.g., mobile app or another web client).
-- **Technologies**: To be determined.
-- **Status**: Currently empty.
-This may include a separate frontend or client-side application in the future.

 ### `sample-client-frontend/`
 - **Purpose**: Frontend web application built with React and Vite.